Allan Williams, who set up Beatles' early gigs, dies at 86

-Allan Williams, a Liverpool music promoter and club owner who helped the Beatles get early gigs, has died.
+Allan Williams, a fixture on the Liverpool music scene who gave the Beatles a place to practice and helped them get early gigs, has died.
 He was 86.

 Graham Stanley, manager of the Jacaranda club that Williams used to own, said Saturday that Williams died Friday night.
 He did not have further details.

-Williams, who opened the Jacaranda in 1958 in the early days of rock 'n' roll, played an important role in finding the young Beatles club dates in Liverpool and in Hamburg, Germany.
+Williams, who opened the Jacaranda in 1958 in the early days of rock 'n' roll, played an important role in finding club dates in Liverpool and in Hamburg, Germany, for the young Beatles.
 Stardom was still in the future for a band then known as the Silver Beatles.

-Williams' club also provided a training ground for many other up-and-coming Liverpool bands.
+Williams' club also provided a training ground for many other up-and-coming Liverpool bands at a time when young British musicians inspired by American hit-makers were developing the sounds that would eventually fuel the British Invasion led by the Beatles and the Rolling Stones.

 Williams believed in 1960 the Beatles had potential and let them practice at the Jacaranda — in exchange for putting them to work decorating the club's basement, Stanley said.